Our Housing and Family Services Programs provide resources that the residents of the Upper Cumberland can utilize to improve their quality of life.

 Additional Homeownership links:

 If you have any questions or need additional information, please contact the Single Family Help Desk at 615-815-2100 or firstname.lastname@example.org or visit the following link:

 The Community Programs Division administers a variety of housing programs supported through federal, state and THDA funding.
 The Division awards grants to local governments and non-profit agencies to meet the housing needs of low income Tennesseans.

 For more information, please contact Don Watt, Director of Community Programs at 615-815-2030 or visit the following link:

 THDA Rental Assistance Housing Choice Voucher (HCV) Program

 The Housing Choice Voucher (HCV) or “Voucher” program is a federal rental assistance program funded through HUD where very low-income families, the elderly and the disabled receive assistance to afford decent, safe and sanitary housing in the private market.
 As a state housing agency, THDA administers the Housing Choice Voucher program in 72 Tennessee counties, between 4 regional offices.

-For more information on the HCV Program, please contact Cheryl Jett, Senior Director of Rental Housing Programs at 615-815-2186 or visit the following link:
+For more information on the HCV Program, please contact Rental Assistance at 615-815-2164 or visit the following link:

 THDA Low Income Housing Tax Credit (LIHTC) Program